 Favorite quote from the author:

-But then I started to see all of the charts of accounts and it got really confusing really fast.
+But then it got really confusing really fast.
 What is a chart of accounts anyway?
 Why did I have to know my profit and loss?
 These are just little companies, couldn’t I just make money and leave it at that?

 I’ve since come to find out that, although confusing sometimes, accounting is a powerful tool to check the health of your business and many other things.
 And this is what we get in Mike Pipers Accounting Made Simple: Accounting Explained in 100 Pages or Less.
 After this, you’ll be far wiser about what the money in your business is doing and how to be smarter with it.